Noisefields

-The Video Noisefields (1974) by Steina and Woody Vasulka is an important example of early formal and technical experimentation with analog video.
-The video runs for twelve minutes and five seconds and materially visualizes the deflected energy of the electronic signal.
+"Noisefields" is a 1974 video by the collaborative duo Steina and Woody Vasulka, considered an important example of early formal and technical experimentation with analog video.
+It runs for twelve minutes and five seconds and materially visualizes the deflected energy of an electronic signal.
 The video switches between two sources throughout, which creates a flickering effect.
 The imagery is based on the deflection of electronic signals, and a colorizer is used to add color variation.
 In the video, a circular form materializes on the screen and presents a division between inner and outer.
 A pulsation between the two is sustained throughout.

-The Signal
+Signal

-The Vasulkas were among the first video artists to experiment with the signal, and the potential to delay its feedback or multiply waveforms to create new imagery.
+The Vasulkas were among the first video artists to experiment with electronic signal and the potential to delay its feedback or multiply waveforms to create new imagery.
 Their approach directly intervened with the directional movement of the signal.
 They wanted to transform line configurations by shifting the direction of the signal's constant horizontal and vertical flow.
-This interrupted the simultaneous feedback of image and sound signal and delivered deviated image from the raster image, a new three-dimensional shape or form.
-Noisefields focuses on the deconstruction of the video signal, as it visualizes the signal's immaterial energy.
+This interrupted the simultaneous feedback of image and sound signal and delivered a deviated image from the raster image, a new three-dimensional shape or form.
+"Noisefields" focuses on the deconstruction of the video signal, as it visualizes the signal's immaterial energy.
 The deconstruction of signal in the video produces an image wherein the diverse variation of form relies on the variability and modulation of frequency detected by the signal.

-Audio-Visuality
+Audio-visuality

-The video camera, opposed to the film camera, offered video artists the ability to record and play back sound and image simultaneously.
-Although the video camera records images, it is more closely tied to the process of "sound transmission, recording, and production."
+The video camera, as opposed to the film camera, offered video artists the ability to record and play back sound and images simultaneously.
+Although the video camera records images, it is more closely tied to the process of "sound transmission, recording, and production".
 There is a reciprocal relationship between audio and video, as sound signals can be "translated into image signals", and visual content is generated by sound.
-Spielmann writes in video "one can see what one hears and hear what one sees."
+The researcher and academic Yvonne Spielmann writes of video, "one can see what one hears and hear what one sees".
 Because of the close affinity between sound and image, many artists saw the video image as moving music.
-Emerging from a background in music, Steina wanted to apply the same principles of music composition to video making.
-In her artist note "My Love Affair with Art: Video and Installation Work" she writes that she begins "with a melody" and then adds "harmonic lines."
-Noisefields explores the relationship between sound and image in video, as there exits a mutuality between the audio/video signal.
+Emerging from a background in music, Steina wanted to apply the same principles of music composition to video-making.
+In her artist note "My Love Affair with Art: Video and Installation Work", she writes that she begins "with a melody" and then adds "harmonic lines".
+"Noisefields" explores the relationship between sound and image in video, as there exits a mutuality between the audio/video signal.
 Using video processor machines, the Vasulkas were able to further unite sound and sight as the energy content modulates the sound and image.